ashiqullahmg/mi_card_flutter/README.md

 A new Flutter application.
 ## This is a simple Flutter UI Card
   This is my first application in Flutter.
 In runApp() I have called MyApp which is a stateless widget, where I have return MaterialApp.
 In MaterialApp property "home:" I have used Scafold.
 I din't want to have an appBar and due to that reason, I did enclosed everyhing in a SafeArea.
+Custom fonts from fonts.google.com are being used in this project.
 ## Getting Started

 This project is a starting point for a Flutter application.